The AI Creative Revolution of 2026: From Conversational Chatbots to Professional Video Suites

 Introduction: Your Digital Conversation Partners

-The Historical Journey: From ELIZA to Modern LLMs
+The Journey: From ELIZA to Modern LLMs

 What Exactly is a Chatbot?

-The Technical Backbone: How Chatbots Understand Language
+The Tech Behind It: How Chatbots Understand Language

-Exploring the Different Forms of Chatbots
+The Different Forms of Chatbots

 The Rise of Generative AI and LLMs

-How Chatbots Weave into Our Daily Lives
+Chatbots in Our Daily Lives

 The Business Value: Why Companies Invest in Chatbots